quantumlib/Cirq/docs/ionq/access.md

 service = ionq.Service(remote_host='http://example.com/', api_key='tomyheart')
 ```

-Alternatively one can use environment variables for these values.
+Alternatively you can use environment variables for these values.
 These environment variables
 are `IONQ_REMOTE_HOST` and `IONQ_API_KEY`.
 Details of how to set environment variables vary
 by operating system.
-For example in bash, one would do
+For example in bash, you would do
 ```bash
 export IONQ_REMOTE_HOST=http://example.com/v1
 export IONQ_API_KEY=tomyheart
 ```
-In the case that one has set these environment variables, one can just perform
+In the case that you have set these environment variables, you can just perform
 ```python
 import cirq.ionq as ionq

 service = ionq.Service()
 ```
-The advantage of doing things this way is that one does not have to store the API key in
+The advantage of doing things this way is that you do not have to store the API key in
 source code, which might accidentally get uploaded to a version control system, and hence
 leak the API key.